First of all let’s see what the second commandment says:

 God cannot be an idol made by man.
 He is Spirit.
 The only way to know the truth of who God is, is for Him to reveal Himself to us.
-God revealed Himself to the Israelites through the 10 commandments.
+God revealed Himself to the Israelites, among other things, through the 10 commandments.
 They could tell that God was holy, righteous and good.
 We have a clearer revelation of God through Jesus, the Holy Spirit and God’s word.

 People prefer to worship other ‘gods’

-Inspite of this clear revelation of God, people prefer to worship ‘gods’ of their own making rather than the True and Living God.
+In spite of this clear revelation of God, people prefer to worship ‘gods’ of their own making rather than the True and Living God.
 These ‘gods’ can be anything from power to pleasure and possessions.
 Anything that takes the place of God in our lives is an idol.
-Idol worshippers are self-centered.
+Idol worshipers are self-centered.
 They seek to gratify themselves and have no thought of God.

-We need to obey not only the second commandment but also all the other commandments of God.
+Although New Testament believers need not obey the Old Testament commandments literally, this second commandment and all the other commandments of God are still valuable.
 They keep us connected with God and also keep us out of trouble with ourselves, family, friends, and neighbors.
-God knows what is best for all of us and He wants all of us to be at peace with Him and live in peace and harmony with one another.
+God knows what is best for all of us, and He wants all of us to be at peace with Him and live in peace and harmony with one another.